Cyriel Dessers

+Dessers has spent the majority of his club career playing in Belgian and Dutch football.
+He was the top scorer in the Eredivisie in the 2019–20 season, while playing for Heracles Almelo.
+He was the top scorer in the 2021–22 UEFA Europa Conference League and was named in the competition's Team of the Season, while playing for Feyenoord.

+Dessers qualified to play for Nigeria at international level because of his Nigerian mother.
+He made his senior international debut in October 2020.

 Club career

 OH Leuven

-During the 2013–14 season, 19-year-old Dessers stood out in the reserves and youth competitions for OH Leuven, scoring over 20 goals.
-With OHL in danger of relegation and several first team strikers either out of shape, injured or suspended, he was given his first minutes in the first team in a 3–2 away loss against Mons.
+Dessers joined OH Leuven's youth system from Tongeren at the age of 16 in 2011.
+He had previously played youth football for FC De Zwaluw Vechmaal, Union FC Rutten and Sint-Truiden.
+He began studying law at university (KU Leuven) while playing for OH Leuven's youth teams.
+During the 2013–14 season, Dessers stood out for OH Leuven's under-19 and reserve teams, scoring 21 goals in 21 reserve games by March.
+With OHL in danger of relegation and several first-team strikers either out of shape, injured or suspended, he was given his first minutes in the first-team in a 3–2 away loss against Mons.

-Lokeren and NAC Breda
+Lokeren

 In April 2014, Dessers signed a two-year deal with Lokeren.

+NAC Breda

-In July 2016, he signed with NAC Breda on a contract until summer 2019, of Dutch second-tier Eerste divisie.
-On 28 May 2017, they were promoted to the Eredivisie, after a 1–4 victory over NEC, in which Dessers scored three goals.
+In July 2016, he signed for Eerste Divisie club NAC Breda on a contract until the summer of 2019.
+On 28 May 2017, they were promoted to the Eredivisie after a 4–1 victory over NEC, in which Dessers scored three goals.
 He finished the season with 29 goals in 40 matches.

 FC Utrecht

 In July 2017, Dessers moved to FC Utrecht, agreeing a contract for three years with an option for an additional year.

-On 11 August 2017, he scored the first goal in the competition.
+Heracles Almelo

-After the 2019–20 Eredivisie season was abandoned, Dessers was jointly awarded the top goalscorer award alongside Steven Berghuis with 15 goals each.
+Dessers joined Heracles Almelo in July 2019.
+After the 2019–20 Eredivisie season was abandoned, he was jointly awarded the top goalscorer award alongside Steven Berghuis, with 15 goals each.

 Genk and loan to Feyenoord

 On 30 June 2020, Dessers moved to Genk on a four-year deal.

 On 31 August 2021, Dessers returned to the Netherlands to join Feyenoord on loan with an option to buy.
 He scored his first goal for the club on 19 September, scoring Feyenoord's fourth goal in a 4–0 away win against PSV.
+Dessers finished the season as UEFA Europa Conference League Top scorer with ten goals in 12 matches and was also selected for the UEFA Europa Conference League Team of the Season.
+Overall Dessers scored 20 goals for Feyenoord in 41 matches during season 2021-22.

-On 1 June 2022, Feyenoord announced that they had opted not to exercise the option to purchase Dressers' contract.
+On 1 June 2022, Feyenoord announced that they had opted not to exercise the option to purchase Dessers' contract.

 Cremonese

-On 10 August 2022, Dessers signed with Cremonese in Italy.
+On 10 August 2022, Dessers signed for Italian club Cremonese.
+Dessers scored seven goals for Cremonese in 29 matches.
+Cremonese finished 19th in the Serie A table and were relegated to Serie B.